Paramecium13/LSN/README.md

 *string*: Represents text in the Unicode format, wraps the .NET string type. *string* values in LSN are immutable.
 This allows them to be effectively passed by reference (passing a(n) LSN string value creates a new LSN string value that shares the same .NET string as the original), while it appears that they are passed by value.
 The *string* type has a multiplication (\*) operator that takes an *int* as the second operand and returns a *string* that is the *string* operand repeated the value of the *int* times.
 It also has equals (==) and not equals (!=) operators that take another *string* as the second operand and return a *bool*.
 I intend to add the other comparison operators to allow sorting.

 ##### Collection Types
-Currently, none of the collections are fully functional.
-The syntax for initializing them has not been decided on and is not implemented by the reifier.
+I'm not sure how functional the collections currently are.
+It should be possible to access elements of vectors and lists and modify the elements of lists.
+Empty lists can be constructed with a constructor expression.
+The syntax for initializing non-empty collections has not been decided on and thus is not implemented by the reifier.

 ***Vector<T>*** : An immutable collection of values of the same type that appears to be passed by value but is actually passed by reference.
 I suppose that making a vector of references should not be allowed.
 It currently has the methods *Length()* and *ToList()*. *Vector<int>* and *Vector<double>* also have the methods *Sum()* and *Mean()*.